parthpanse/Virtual-Energy-Trading/EVALUATION.md

 The Virtual Energy Trading Platform is designed to simulate real-world energy trading operations.
 This guide will help reviewers understand the system's functionality and verify that all core features work as expected.

+**Current Status**: Backend is 95% complete with full API implementation, Frontend is 40% complete with basic UI structure.

 ## 🚀 Getting Started

 ### Prerequisites